cilium/cilium/Documentation/community/roadmap.rst

 Cilium Service Mesh
 ~~~~~~~~~~~~~~~~~~~

-As Cilium Service Mesh gets wider adoption, the next steps we'd like to take in
+As Cilium Service Mesh gets wider adoption, the next steps in
-this area (in no particular order) are:
+this area (in no particular order) include:

+* Graduating Gateway API and L7 Traffic management to stable
+* Graduating next-gen mutual authentication and SPIFFE integration to stable
 * Graduating Prometheus metrics and OpenTelemetry collector to stable
 * Extended sample Grafana dashboards for L7 visibility
 * SMI integration